Paul Coste-Floret: Career

 Coste-Floret was originally an academic, becoming Doctor of Law in 1935 and teaching law at the University of Algiers.

 During the Second World War, Coste-Floret was active in the French Resistance.
 He also advised André Philip and François de Menthon, ministers in the Free French provisional government.
 After the war Coste-Floret was an assistant prosecutor at the Nuremberg trials.

 He was elected as a député to the Assemblée Nationale in 1946 as a member of the Mouvement Républicain Populaire, for the department of Hérault, and served until 1958.

 Coste-Floret supported the political return of General de Gaulle and was a member of the Constitutional Consultative Committee which prepared the Constitution of 1958.
-He was re-eelected député of the MRP in 1958, and served with the centrist group until 1967.
+He was re-elected député of the MRP in 1958, and served with the centrist group until 1967.
 He was nominated by the president of the Senate, Alain Poher, to the Conseil constitutionnel from 23 February 1971, and served on this until his death.